Family Studies

 Credits 3

-Cooperative living in homemaking groups in the home management house.
+This course examines cooperative living in homemaking groups in the home management house.
 Experience is given in management, accounting, food preparation and services, aesthetic arrangements, and entertaining.
 Charges are based on prevailing food costs.
-Registration required in the department office one semester in advance.
+Registration is required in the department office one semester in advance.

 FS 452: Advanced Family Studies